DerTimonius/restrictive-photography-inspiration/README.md

 ![Screenshot of the three different types of restrictions](./img/Screenshot1.png)

 ### Usage

 By clicking on the "Get inspired" button, all three restrictions will be chosen randomly.
 If you toggle "Pause" in any field, this field will not be used the next time the button is pressed.

+(Please note that responsive design has not yet been implemented, though it will be in the future.)